 How Solar Plus Storage Works

-Solar Energy Generation: The system starts with solar panels installed on rooftops or ground mounts.
+Solar energy generation begins with solar panels installed on rooftops or ground mounts.
 These panels capture sunlight and convert it into direct current (DC) electricity using photovoltaic (PV) cells.

 NMC Vs. LFP Solar Plus Battery Storage